karanmalh0tra/python-coding/README.md

 [RemoveDuplicatesRecursively](https://github.com/karanmalh0tra/python-coding/tree/master/RemoveDuplicatesRecursively) removes all the duplicates in a string and replaces them with only one instance of it via recursion.

 [Merge Sort](https://github.com/karanmalh0tra/python-coding/tree/master/MergeSort) sorts the array via recursion and is faster than Bubble Sort and Insertion Sort.
 Since this is a sorting algorithm, the same code will be present under Searching and Sorting topic as well.

+[Quick Sort](https://github.com/karanmalh0tra/python-coding/tree/master/QuickSort) sorts the array via recursion and is faster than Bubble Sort and Insertion Sort.
+It uses lesser space than Merge Sort.
+Since this is a sorting algorithm, the same code will be present under Searching and Sorting topic as well.

+[Tower of Hanoi](https://github.com/karanmalh0tra/python-coding/tree/master/TowerOfHanoi) is difficult to understand but easy to implement via recursion.